Microsoft Seeks Trump Order Exemption for Workers With Visas

 When did it become evil to even TRY to protect US citizens from foreign terrorist?
 You realize you are arguing to benefit ISIS?

 How the fuck is screwing over a person who has been vetted already has a visa protecting the US from terrorists?
-If anything it plays directly in to the easily radicalized by sayi
+If anything it plays directly in to the easily radicalized by saying "look at how bad the US treats its friends.
+The US is obviously evil and doesn't want to give anyone else a fair chance".

 I don't get it either.
 (Score:5, Informative)